memtech/elvis/README.md

 * http://hubot-script-catalog.herokuapp.com/
 * Any of the ones listed at [github/hubot-scripts](https://github.com/github/hubot-scripts) can be included just by adding the filename to `hubot-scripts.json`.

+## Add an annoying image macro
+  Just edit [scripts/image_macro_responder.coffee](scripts/image_macro_responder.coffee) and if it doesn't break the build it will auto-deploy.

 # Hubot

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.